mystise/BL2_Converter/README.md

 ## Support

 This project is unsupported, use at your own risk.
 Note that the parser is extremely picky and will crash if you have a syntax error.

+## License

+This project is licensed under the Apache V2, included in LICENSE-2.0.txt.